Rxmsey/Minecraft-Bedrock-FREE/README.md

 2. go to the `Permission give` file and then install the ownership program to gain adminstration permission (make sure to create a desktop shortcut)

-2.I after installing permission give go to your desktop and click program you just installed
+2.I open the program you just installed

 2.II adding the following paths: